abhinav4848/Obsidian-Medicine/developmental dysplasia of the hip.md

 *See [[paeds ortho diff- ddh, perthe's, sufe]]*

 ---
+The head of femur can easily come out of the acetabulum -> Unstable joint -> Subluxation/Dislocation.
 # Risk factors
 First fat female born oligo breech in a family with such history
 	Firstborn, birth wt. > 5kgs, Girl child, oligohydramnios, breech presentation, family history,